 Declaring your shipments is a necessary step if you want to ship your overseas bought items back home to the Philippines.
 It will also help us process the shipment faster.
 Remember, once you receive your tracking number (NOT order number) from the online store you purchased from, which is usually provided a few days after when the shipment is on its way from the seller to our warehouse, immediately declare your shipments with Buyandship Philippines.
 Here is a guide on how to declare your shipment.

-Step 1: Once you have your delivery tracking number (not order number) from your online shopping website (ie. Amazon), or from Buyandship’s email that your shipment has arrived at our Overseas Warehouse (in this email you will see the correct tracking number to declare with), you will need to first Login into your account in Buyandship and access the dashboard.
+Step 1: Once you have your delivery tracking number (not order number) from your online shopping website (ie. Amazon), or from Buyandship’s email that your shipment has checked in or not (in this email you will see the correct tracking number to declare with), you will need to first Login into your account in Buyandship and access the dashboard.

 Step 2: When on your dashboard, go to the “Parcel Management” section and click on the button “Click HERE to Add a new shipment”.